NishantSushmakar/Data-acquisition/README.md

 This repository contains projects on web scraping
 ## Chuck Norris Joke

-The project focuses to extract jokes from Chuck Norris Api using ceratin ID already given in a csv.<br>
+The project focuses to extract jokes from Chuck Norris Api using certain ID already given in a csv.<br>
 Projects is done using Beautiful Soup.

 ## Book Scrapping